ShamWuo/ChurnGuard/.github/PRISMA_CI.md

 Recommendations
 1. Don't develop from a OneDrive-synced folder.
    - Clone the repository to a local folder outside OneDrive.
-Example: `C:\repos\ChurnGuard`.
+Example: `C:\repos\Dunnr`.
-   - Or use WSL and keep the project inside the Linux filesystem (`/home/<user>/projects/ChurnGuard`).
+   - Or use WSL and keep the project inside the Linux filesystem (`/home/<user>/projects/Dunnr`).

 2. Ensure CI installs system dependencies before running `npx prisma generate`.
    - On Ubuntu runners: install `build-essential`, `libssl-dev`, and `libpq-dev` (if using Postgres).